 Check/Cash Pre-Payment: A check or cash can be submitted to Somerville Food and Nutrition Services to pre-pay for your child's school lunch.
 Checks are preferred as cash transactions are difficult to trace.
 If a check is not possible, cash can be processed.
 Checks made payable to Somerville Food and Nutrition Services can be mailed to 8 Bonair Street, Somerville, MA, 02145.
 You can also have your child submit a check during breakfast time to his/her school's Kitchen Manager.
 To insure proper credit when paying by check, please make sure your student's name and school is noted on the memo line.
 If you have more than one student in the school system, please indicate which child's account should be credited and for how much.
 The amount of the payment will be credited to the child's account and automatically deducted when a lunch or milk is purchased.

 Prepayments are non-refundable.
 However, the child's balance will be transferred to another Somerville school automatically if the student changes schools within the District.
 Any remaining balance at year end will automatically transfer to start the new school year.

 School Lunch Payment Policies

 All students who are not eligible for free or reduced priced lunch or have not submitted a lunch application are required to pay for lunch.
-Students in Pre-Kindergarten through 8th grade are allowed to debit up to $25.00 and still receive lunch.
-Students at the High School cannot debit.
-Therefore, high school students must have money on their account or money that day to purchase a lunch.
+Students in Pre-Kindergarten through 12th grade are allowed to debit and still receive lunch.
 The Food and Nutrition Service Department generates monthly outstanding balance letters for all students who owe a balance greater than $2.50 at the start of each month.
 These letters are mailed directly home to parents for notification of payment for the outstanding balance.
-All outstanding balance amounts must be paid in full as soon as possible.
+All outstanding balance amounts must be paid in full as soon as possible

 The Value of School Lunches